topkecleon/telegram-bot-bash/doc/7_develop.md

 **Addons are executed in the context of bashbot event loop!**, This is why event functions are (time) critical and must return as fast as possible. **If an event function call exit, also bashbot exits!**

-*Important*:  Spawn a new sub shell in background for your procssing and when calling  bashbot functions, e.g. send_messages.
+*Important*: Spawn a new sub shell in background for your processing commands and when calling  bashbot functions, e.g. send_messages.
 This prevents blocking or exiting bashbots event loop.

 #### Bashbot Events